 In this previous post I discussed how often the church labels non-churchgoers as atheists even when they’re not.
 Yes, the majority of people don’t attend a monthly religious service, but that doesn’t mean atheist.
-5-8% of North Americans would tick that box.
-The rest?
-They are the nones and dones, those who have little to no religious exposure, or those who grew up religious but no longer claim affiliation (or do so only in name).
+Depending on which stats you decipher, 5-8% of North Americans would tick that box.
+In fact, the numbers are even lower if you look at the official census data (released every ten years) from Canada.
+Under 50,000 from a population of 32 million would claim “atheism” as their religion.
+The bulk of disenfranchised religious affiliates are the nones and dones.
+Here are people with little to no religious exposure, or those who grew up religious but no longer claim affiliation (or do so only in name).

 One way to reverse decline relies on the re-orientation of church mission towards God’s unfolding mission in the neighborhood and city.
 That requires ways to connect with outsiders.
 We can start by not categorizing non-believers as “atheists”, even “outsiders”, or heaven forbid, “pagans”.

 I’ve realized through my ministry predominantly in a post-Christian context that it’s easier to connect with non-churchgoers than one may think.
 Although nearly 80% of people (these are Canadian figures, American stats are less but the concepts remain the same), do not attend a religious service at least monthly, the majority of these people wouldÂ claim to be spiritual, just not religious.

 What do we know about the spiritual but not religious (SBNR) crowd?